InternetFreedomFoundation/archive/content/post/aarogya-setu-rwas.md

 +++
-author = "Devdutta Mukhopadhyay" categories = ["aarogyasetu", "Surveillance", "Privacy"] date = 2020-06-01T12:06:42Z
+author = 'Devdutta Mukhopadhyay' categories = ['aarogyasetu', 'Surveillance', 'Privacy'] date = 2020-06-01T12:06:42Z
-description = ""
+description = ''
 draft = false
-slug = "aarogya-setu-rwas"
+slug = 'aarogya-setu-rwas'
-summary = "We wrote to the government seeking issuance of an advisory which clarifies that Resident Welfare Associations cannot make use of Aarogya Setu mandatory for entry into housing societies." tags = ["aarogyasetu", "Surveillance", "Privacy"] title = "RWA uncles, please calm down about Aarogya Setu #SaveOurPrivacy"
+summary = 'We wrote to the government seeking issuance of an advisory which clarifies that Resident Welfare Associations cannot make use of Aarogya Setu mandatory for entry into housing societies.' tags = ['aarogyasetu', 'Surveillance', 'Privacy'] title = 'RWA uncles, please calm down about Aarogya Setu #SaveOurPrivacy'

 +++